-Otitis externa is a common ear infection that is also known as “swimmer’s ear.”
+Otitis externa is a common ear infection that’s also known as swimmer’s ear.
 It develops in the inner ear.
 In some cases, otitis externa can spread to the outer ear and surrounding tissue, including the bones of the jaw and face.
 This infection is known as malignant otitis externa.

-Although malignant otitis externa shares part of its name with swimmer’s ear, the condition is not caused by water remaining in the ear canal.
-The condition is caused by bacteria such as Pseudomonas aeruginosa often cause malignant otitis externa.
+Although malignant otitis externa shares part of its name with swimmer’s ear, the condition isn’t due to water remaining in the ear canal.
+Bacteria such as Pseudomonas aeruginosa often cause malignant otitis externa.
 Over 90 percent of people who develop malignant otitis externa have diabetes.

-Malignant otitis externa is an aggressive infection rather than a malignancy (cancer).
+Malignant otitis externa is an aggressive infection rather than a malignancy, or cancer.
 An alternative name for malignant otitis externa is necrotizing external otitis.
-If left untreated, malignant otitis externa can be a life-threatening condition.
+If it’s left untreated, malignant otitis externa can be a life-threatening condition.

-Malignant otitis externa is not commonly a complication of swimmer’s ear.
+Malignant otitis externa isn’t commonly a complication of swimmer’s ear.
 Typically, the condition occurs when you have other health problems or you’re receiving treatment that can weaken your immune system.
-Examples include:
+These can include:

 - chemotherapy treatment

-If you have a compromised immune system and aggressive bacteria enter the ear canal of a patient with a compromised immune system, the body is unable to ward off infection.
-Once the bacteria cause an infection, the infection can damage the tissue of the ear canal, as well as the bones at the base of the skull.
-If left untreated, the infection can spread to the brain, cranial nerves, and other parts of the body.
+If you have a compromised immune system and aggressive bacteria enter your ear canal, your body will have difficulty warding off infection.
+If the bacteria causes an infection, the infection can damage the tissue of your ear canal and the bones at the base of your skull.
+If it’s left untreated, the infection can spread to your brain, cranial nerves, and other parts of your body.

 The symptoms of malignant otitis externa are easily recognizable.
 They can include:

-- yellow or green drainage from the ear that is persistent and foul-smelling
+- persistent and foul-smelling yellow or green drainage from the ear

 - ear pain that gets worse when moving the head